It makes sense when you think about it.

 Does Purified Water Have Chlorine?

-Watch out for drinking water that is purified with the use of chlorine.
+This is why you should watch out for drinking water that is chlorine filtered.
 Chlorine is very effective at killing germs like bacteria but it also kills good bacteria in your body.
 However, we need good bacteria like the digestive flora acidophilus present in the intestine to function properly.

-Hence, watch out for water that has been purified through chlorine as it might not be ideal for human consumption.
+Hence, watch out for water that has been filtered through chlorine as it might not be ideal for human consumption.

 What Is Spring Water?